Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Notes/LND Onion Bomb Denial of Service - Matt Morehouse.md

 # Fix & Prevention
 - **Bounds Check:** A fix was introduced in LND 0.17.0, which includes a bounds check that limits the maximum memory allocation for decoding onion packets to 64 KB.
 - **Fuzz Testing:** The vulnerability was discovered through a simple fuzz test for onion packet encoding and decoding, highlighting the importance of fuzz testing for functions that process untrusted inputs.
-Users are advised to write fuzz tests for all APIs handling untrusted inputs and to update their LND nodes to at least version 0.17.0.
+The lesson learned here is that the bitcoin development community needs to be more proactive about incorporating these basic testing methodologies to remove "low-hanging fruit" attack vectors.

 # More Resources
 - [DoS: LND Onion Bomb – Matt Morehouse](https://morehouse.github.io/lightning/lnd-onion-bomb/)